Daniel15/Website/Daniel15.Web/Posts/2007-05-01-brute-force-attacks-from-nokia.md

 ---

+# This post is originally from Daniel15's Blog at https://d.sb/2007/05/brute-force-attacks-from-nokia

+---

 I checked my email inbox this morning, and guess what I found?
 The firewall ([ConfigServer Security and Firewall](http://configserver.com/cp/csf.html)) on a server I help run blocked a brute-force attack from Nokia:

 > Time:     Tue May  1 02:28:18 2007